-- Supply chains linked to the catering and cleaning provisions as a consequence of the Trust's use of external contractors. - Supply chains linked to the manufacture of ICT equipment and school uniforms, as a consequence of the Trust's use of external suppliers to provide items and the likelihood that supplies are manufactured overseas.
+- Supply chains linked to the catering and cleaning provisions because of our trust's use of external contractors. - Supply chains linked to the manufacture of IT equipment and school uniforms, as a consequence of our trust's use of external suppliers to provide items and the likelihood that supplies are manufactured overseas.